AnUbHaVafs/Stolen_Bikes_Nanoheal/README.md

 ## Product Implementations

-If you are developing a production application, we recommend updating the configuration to enable type aware lint rules:

 - list of reported bike thefts for the Berlin area.
 - See first 10 bike theft cases, with the ability to - paginate (10 cases per page).
 - See a total number of bike theft cases.